mcuneyttopbas/Order-Load-Business-Intelligence/README.md

 ![splash-login](https://user-images.githubusercontent.com/69144354/149879188-f9296f40-b7d1-43ca-be83-8ed56147ce7f.gif)

 #### Splash
 The Splash Screen has been added to the program symbolically.
-It is aimed to give an idea about how creative work can be done on the frontend with the PyQt library.
+It is aimed to give an idea about how creative work can be done on the frontend with the **PyQt5** library.
 ##### Progress Bar Animation
 ```python
 class  SplashScreen(QtWidgets.QMainWindow):